 Serving on our School Community Council is a wonderful way for parents and teachers to contribute and help improve academic performance at our school.
 The school receives an annual dividend from the school trust lands.
 Our council decides how these funds will be used.

 Come serve on the Community Council!
-Make a difference with a say in how we can meet the academic needs of the students here at Taylor Elementary with trustlands money.
+Make a difference with a say in how we can meet the academic needs of the students here at J. A. Taylor Elementary with Land Trust Funding.

 Rules of Order and Procedure – School Community Council

 To promote ethical behavior and civil discourse each council member shall:

 - Attend council meetings on time and prepared

 - Make decisions with the needs of students as the main objective

 - Be sure the opinions of those you represent are included in discussions

 - Expect accountability and be prepared to be accountable

 CONDUCTING A MEETING

 All meetings are open to the public and the public is welcome to attend.